lateio/www.arv.io/_posts/2019-05-06-raw-keyboard-input-erlang-linux.md

 Another detail of interest: peeking into the Linux header files, you can find codes like `KEY_A`, `KEY_LEFTSHIFT` but nothing like a KEY_Ö.
 Yet an `Ö` key sits on my Finnish keyboard.
 Hitting it produces an event with keycode `KEY_SEMICOLON`, but on my keyboard semicolon is produced by `Shift+comma`.
 You can [go back](#{{ "KeyboardEvent example" | slugify }}) and check out how the weirder keys on your keyboard register.
 What is actually going on?

 Welcome to the world of keyboard layouts.
-Although in Linux the standard keycodes underlay keyboard hardware, the consumers of keyboard events transparently map these codes to different characters, not dissimilarly to how the effects of modifier keys get conjured up.
+Although in Linux the standard keycodes underlay keyboard hardware, the consumers of keyboard events transparently map these codes to different characters, not unlike how the effects of modifier keys get conjured up.
 Thus `KEY_SEMICOLON` becomes `Ö` on the Finnish keyboard and the actual semicolon gets relocated.

 So as it turns out, some slight of hand goes into making a keyboard work the way we perceive it working.
 And because we are intentionally bypassing the normal consumer of these events (both the terminal and the GUI), it will be up to us to produce this behavior.